 - 1. Definition and Outline

-- 2. Natural Law and the Age of Discovery
+- 2. Natural Law and the Conquest of the Americas

 - 3. Liberalism and Empire

 - 6. Recognition and Revolt in Settler-Colonial States

 - Academic Tools

 Colonialism is not a modern phenomenon.
 World history is full of examples of one society gradually expanding by incorporating adjacent territory and settling its people on newly conquered territory.
 In the sixteenth century, colonialism changed decisively because of technological developments in navigation that began to connect more remote parts of the world.
 The modern European colonial project emerged when it became possible to move large numbers of people across the ocean and to maintain political control in spite of geographical dispersion.
 This entry uses the term colonialism to describe the process of European settlement, violent dispossession and political domination over the rest of the world, including the Americas, Australia, and parts of Africa and Asia.